meetoseh/backend/docs/db/inapp_notifications.md

   - `continue`

 - Goal: Days/Week (`oseh_ian_onUsRRweMgFGAg_ZHorM2A`) allows the user to set a goal for how many days a week they want to practice.
+This is the original screen on a green background with horizontal options, and was replaced by `oseh_ian_IGPEKaUU10jd53raAKfhxg`.
 Actions:

   - `choice` - extra is formatted as `{"value": 1}` where value is 1-7
   - `set_goal` - the continue button, extra is formatted as `{"days_per_week": 1}`